 12. What is the relationship between the CDT Code and ICD Codes?

 Both the CDT Code and ICD Codes are HIPAA standards applicable to electronic dental claims.
 ICD (International Classification of Diseases – 10th Edition – Clinical Modification) is the only diagnosis code set that may be used on claims submitted to dental benefit plans when needed, as well as on claims for dental services submitted to medical benefit plans where diagnosis codes are always required.
+Take a look at examples of frequently reported CDT Codes with one or more possible ICD-10-CM diagnostic codes.
 The CDT Code is maintained by the ADA Council on Dental Benefit Programs’ Code Maintenance Committee.
 ICD is maintained by agencies of the federal government.

 13. I’ve received an Explanation of Benefits that shows reimbursement either for fewer services, or for different procedure codes, than those reported on the claim.
 How can this happen?
 Isn’t the third-party payer doing something wrong or illegal?
 It looks like the CDT Code is being misused.